codingadventures/LINQBridgeVs/README.md

 The debuggee side runs within the process Visual Studio is debugging (the debuggee).
 The debuggee side has to send that data object to the debugger side, which can then display it using a user interface you create.
 In order to send that data, the object needs to be serialized.
 Unless you use a serializer, like JSON.NET, that requires no markup on neither the class itself nor on the properties, the class must be marked as Serialized, or with other specific attributes depending on the serializer.

-Below is an example of what it is needed to map a class to a custom debugger visualizer:
+Below is an example of what is needed to map a class to a custom debugger visualizer:
 ```csharp
 using DebuggerVisualizerExample;
 using Microsoft.VisualStudio.DebuggerVisualizers;